Multi-scale Context-aware Network with Transformer for Gait Recognition: Experiments and Discussion

 \textbf{Effectiveness of Local and Global Relation Modeling.} Table. \ref{tab:relation modeling} investigates the effectiveness of the proposed local and global relation modeling strategies.
-We find that, using an FC achieves the best performance over a max pooling operation or an attention subnet, which proves its superiority for fusing multi-scale features locally.
+In order to investigate the superiority of the proposed local relation modeling module, we use max pooling and attention \cite{cstl} method for comparsion.
+We find that, using an FC achieves the best performance over other methods, which proves its superiority for fusing multi-scale features locally.
 Therefore, we take an FC as local relation modeling in the final version.
 Further, local-with-global joint modeling achieves the best performance, which demonstrates the complementary properties introduced by local and global relation modelings.

 \textbf{Comparison of Spatial Selection Strategies} In order to investigate the effectiveness of our spatial learning module for supplementing corrupted spatial features, we conduct two more experiments for comparison: (1) We replace SSFL with a random frame selection to demonstrate that not each frame has good spatial features.
 (2) We set the number of selected parts as 1 in SSFL.
 In this situation, SSFL turns to be a frame-level feature selection instead of part-level feature selection.